GreenhouseCI/blog.greenhouseci.com/pages/ios_tutorial.md

 <h2 id="build-versioning">Build versioning</h2>

-To make your build version management easy, Greenhouse exports two environment variables that you can use in your build scripts: `GREENHOUSE_BUILD` and `BUILD_NUMBER`.
+To make your build version management easy, Greenhouse exports two environment variables that you can use in your build scripts: `GREENHOUSE_BUILD` and `GREENHOUSE_BUILD_NUMBER`.

-`GREENHOUSE_BUILD` is set to `true` in Greenhouse for every build and it indicates that your build is currently running in a CI environment. `BUILD_NUMBER` environment variable holds the total count of builds (including the ongoing build) for this project in Greenhouse.
-In other words, if you have triggered 10 builds for some project in Greenhouse, the next time you build it `BUILD_NUMBER` will be exported as `11`.
+`GREENHOUSE_BUILD` is set to `true` in Greenhouse for every build and it indicates that your build is currently running in a CI environment. `GREENHOUSE_BUILD_NUMBER` environment variable holds the total count of builds (including the ongoing build) for this project in Greenhouse.
+In other words, if you have triggered 10 builds for some project in Greenhouse, the next time you build it `GREENHOUSE_BUILD_NUMBER` will be exported as `11`.

 Since the iOS build ecosystem supports running arbitrary scripts as a part of your build process, you can check the existence and the value of these environment variables in either bash or a scripting language of your choice (such as Ruby or Python).

+Here is an example of updating your build version using a simple `bash` script.

+{% highlight bash %}
+buildNumber=$GREENHOUSE_BUILD_NUMBER
+stringLength=${#buildNumber}
+if [ $stringLength -ne 0 ]; then
+    echo "Updating build number to $buildNumber"
+    /usr/libexec/PlistBuddy -c "Set :CFBundleVersion $buildNumber" "${TARGET_BUILD_DIR}/${INFOPLIST_PATH}"
+else
+    echo "Missing build number, skip updating" fi

+{% endhighlight %}

+To use build versioning to your project, do the the following:

+1. Select: your Target in Xcode
+2. Select: Build Phases Tab
+3. Select: Add Build Phase -> Add Run Script
+4. Paste code below in to new "Run Script" section
+5. Check the checkbox "Run script only when installing"
+6. Drag the "Run Script" below "Link Binaries With Libraries"